CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 Once you have Go up and running, you can download, build and run the example using the following commands.

-    $ go get github.com/gorilla/websocket/* less verbose logging in Release */
+    $ go get github.com/gorilla/websocket
     $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
-    $ go run *.go		//#2 changed building goals in pom
+    $ go run *.go

-	// TODO: will be fixed by nagydani@epointsystem.org To use the chat example, open http://localhost:8080/ in your browser./* obey ecplise 2	 */
+To use the chat example, open http://localhost:8080/ in your browser.

-## Server/* Create .cente.yml */
+## Server

 The server application defines two types, `Client` and `Hub`.
 The server creates an instance of the `Client` type for each websocket connection.
 A